-All Others: Those individuals who wish to take a specific course or courses for job improvement or enrichment but not necessarily work toward obtaining a degree.
+c.
+All Others: Individuals may wish to take a specific course or courses for job improvement or enrichment but not necessarily work toward obtaining a degree.
 Coursework taken may be later applied toward a degree from the College or may be presented for transfer credit at another college or university.